 The College became accredited in December 1977 by the Commission on Colleges of the Southern Association of Colleges and Schools.
 Following accreditation, and with approval of the S.C.
 State Board for Technical and Comprehensive Education, in February 1979 the institution officially became known as Williamsburg Technical College.
-The College's accreditation was reaffirmed in December 1982, in December 1992, and in December 2002.
+The College's accreditation was reaffirmed in December 1982, 1992, 2002, and 2012.

 The uniqueness of the College and the contributions it has made to the community were recognized during 1976, when the American Revolution Bicentennial Administration selected Williamsburg Technical College as one of 200 projects in the United States for the "Horizons on Display Program," which recognized the "problem solving capacity in American communities."

 To ensure the potential for each Williamsburg Technical College student to successfully complete the educational programs he/she is pursuing, the College has embarked on specific steps to create a positive learning environment.
 In 1977 and 1978, curricula were expanded with associate degrees in the areas of General Technology, General Business and Secretarial Science.
 In the spring of 1981, the College further expanded its curricula by including the Associate in Arts and the Associate in Science degree programs designed for college transfer.
-More recently, the College has added an associate degree in Public Service with a major in Early Childcare and Education and a diploma in Practical Nursing.
-Williamsburg Technical College continues to revise and update existing curricula to ensure that course and program offerings remain abreast of current teaching techniques and industrial trends.
-Williamsburg Technical College is committed to helping students discover their abilities and interests while developing them to the fullest extent, consistent with their own goals and capabilities and the needs of society.